MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

    :alt: usecase 1 simNetworkRWR
    :align: center

-   : Results from RWR through the molecular multiplex and disease-disease similarity network
+   : Results from RWR through the multiplex network and disease-disease similarity network

     Diseases are represented by triangle pink nodes, genes are represented by white nodes and target genes by grey nodes.